Tewol/13-ecommerce-orm/README.md

 * `Product` belongs to many `Tag` models, and `Tag` belongs to many `Product` models.
 Allow products to have multiple tags and tags to have many products by using the `ProductTag` through model.

-### Fill Out the API Routes to Perform RESTful CRUD Operations

-Fill out the unfinished routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using your Sequelize models.
+### API Routes to Perform create, read, update, and delete operations using your Sequelize models.

-Note that the functionality for creating the many-to-many relationship for products has already been completed for you.
+* `product-routes.js`,
+* `tag-routes.js`, and
+* `category-routes.js` to perform

 ### Seed the Database

     After creating the models and routes, run `npm run seed` to seed data to your database so that you can test your routes.

 ### Sync Sequelize to the Database on Server Start

     Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.

 ---